CBT Techniques to Beat Negative Thinking

 About the Author

-CBT Techniques to Beat Negative Thinking is written by life coach and author David Bonham-Carter who specialises in the use of CBT and other practical techniques to help people deal with negative thinking patterns and address difficulties such as:
+CBT Techniques to Beat Negative Thinking is written by Self-Help Author David Bonham-Carter who specialises in the use of CBT and other practical techniques to help people deal with negative thinking patterns and address difficulties such as:

 - Relationship and communication issues